go install should install executables in module mode outside a moduleAuthors: Jay Conrod, Daniel MartÃ

 estimate the impact on the existing set of open source modules.

-packages that Russ Cox built during an
+main packages that Russ Cox built during an

-was used.
+classify why replace was used.
 A module may have multiple replace

 directives and multiple classifications, so the percentages below don't add